tusharsingh3/Virinchi/README.md

 ### For Visitors

-- Browse the homepage to learn about Virinchi Architects
+- Browse the homepage to learn about Virinchi Architect
 - View the About Us page for company information
 - Use the Contact page to submit inquiries
 - Receive unique reference IDs for tracking inquiries